yistLin/prove-it/_posts/2019-08-24-Prove-that-Genesis-and-Revelation-are-the-bookends-of-the-Bible.md

 ---
 layout: post
-title: "Prove that Genesis and Revelation are the bookends of the Bible.
-There are 4 chapters in these books you can trace God's Eternal Purpose through.
-Which 4 chapters and why?"
+title: "Prove That Genesis and Revelation Are the Bookends of the Bible.
+There Are 4 Chapters in These Books You Can Trace God's Eternal Purpose Through.
+Which 4 Chapters and Why?"
 tags: [bookends]
 categories: ["God's Building"]
 ---